Guri Melby

 Guri Melby (born 3 February 1981) is a Norwegian politician for the Liberal Party.
 She has served as the party leader since 2020 and Minister of Education from 2020 to 2021.
+She is also a member of parliament for Oslo since 2021, having previously been a deputy member for the same constituency between 2013 and 2021.
+Locally, she has also served as Oslo's City Commissioner for Transport and the Environment between 2013 and 2015.